CLUB CULTURE

 “Something is only what it is in its relation to another, but by the negation of the negation this something incorporates the other into itself." -Hegel’s Dialectics, 19th CenturyThis project is based on the law of ‘the negation of the negation’ to rethink and reflect the contemporary design in today’s consumerist society.
 The aim is to make a real difference in the design industry, not necessarily through designing artefacts, but by challenging public perception and changing systems rather than merely boosting lifestyles.
 To engage a broad audience in a context that will challenge and provoke the public to rethink the role of design in contemporary culture.

-*THE KAMA SUTRA [RE-PHOTOGRAPH]
+THE KAMA SUTRA [Image Making]

 INTENTIONAL MISTAKES

 The idea of ‘Accidents Gallery’ creates a system of making mistakes ‘on purpose’, as a way to encourage the unexpected.
-To find a balance between something already existed and something unexpected.
+To find a balance between something that already exists and something unexpected.
 In the end, the system of rules that can be used or created to invite accidents into a positive role, and the outcome produced by the system becomes something beyond oneself.
 As a result, to encourage the unpredictable.The works within the ‘Accidents Gallery’ were inspired by the approach of the Dadaist poem, think of these invented systems as something which encourages a kind of ‘self-less’ creative process.

-*THE INTENTIONAL ERROR [RISOGRAPH]
+THE INTENTIONAL ERROR [Risograph]

 PITT RIVERS MUSEUM EMPATHY DESIGN